 - You must not arrive before your booked time nor leave after your booked time.
 If you need time to prepare and clear away, this time must be booked and paid for.

-- The maximum number seated in the Main Hall is 40 (including 2 on the stage) and in the Small Hall – 10, to maintain social distancing.
-You will ensure that people attending do so in groups of no more than 6 (unless they ae a “qualifying group”) and that such groups do not mingle.
+- The maximum number seated in the Main Hall is 70 and in the Small Hall – 15, to maintain social distancing.
+You will ensure that people attending do so in groups of no more than 6 or two households and that such groups do not mingle.
 Everyone attending must maintain social distancing while waiting to enter the premises, must observe any one-way system within the premises.
 You will make sure that no more than 2 people use each suite of toilets in the Main Entrance at one time.

 - You must ensure that those attending your activity comply with the COVID-19 Secure Guidelines while entering and occupying the Hall, as shown on the poster displayed at the entrances to the Hall, in particular using the hand sanitiser when entering the hall and after using tissues.
 See CATCH IT, BIN IT, KILL IT notices.

 - You agree to comply with the actions identified in the Hall’s risk assessment (copy attached).
 You are strongly recommended to provide a risk assessment for your group (sample attached) and send a copy to the Booking Secretary.

 - You will make sure that everyone likely to attend your activity understands that they MUST NOT DO SO if they, or anyone in their household, has had COVID-19 symptoms in the last 48 hours, and that if they develop symptoms within 10 days of visiting the premises, they MUST use the Test and Trace system (telephone number 119) to alert others with whom they have been in contact.
 They must seek a COVID-19 antigen test.